henryso/deckmaster/README.md

 #### Smart Button

-A button that can alter its label dynamically.
-Takes the same configuration as `button`.
+A button that can alter its configuration dynamically.

 ```toml
 [keys.widget]